 Click here to take a tour of the facilities and dry room at the AME Lab where LIC research is conducted.

-GC is planning to release a line of LiC products for commercial sale starting as early as 2018.
+General Capacitor plans to release a line of LiC products for commercial sale as early as mid-2018.